oliprev/OP_COMP3000/README.md

 Given the ambitious nature of my project, some limitations were to be expected given the relatively short timeframe of the project.
 These are listed below.

-- Seculearn requires an internet connection at all times, so it can interact with the database
+- SecuLearn requires an internet connection at all times, so it can interact with the database
 - Only supports English in terms of languages
 - API response times can be slow sometimes
 - Google Gemini responses for the phishing email simulation sometimes give the answer within the text

 ## **Future Improvements**

-Seculearn has evolved a lot since Sprint 0, and future development will consist of the following:
+SecuLearn has evolved a lot since Sprint 0, and future development will consist of the following:

 - Monetisation, through advertisements / subscription plans
 - Expand the functionality of phishing email simulations, to make them seamless from real emails